Holdout-Loss-Based Data Selection for LLM Finetuning via In-Context Learning: Introduction

 To overcome this challenge, prior work has explored different strategies, including influence-function-based methods that approximate model performance change using Taylor expansions~\citep{pruthi2020estimating, xia2024less, wang2024greats}, surrogate models that fit a linear approximation of the loss~\citep{engstrom2024dsdmmodelawaredatasetselection}, and bilevel optimization or meta-learning approaches~\citep{shen2024seal, grangier2023bilevel, calian2025datarater}.
 Beyond these analytical and learning-based approaches, empirical studies examine correlations between hand-picked notions of data quality and downstream performance to inform heuristic data selection criteria~\citep{liu2023makes, bukharin2023data, zhao2024long, lu2023instag, li2023IFD, cao2023instruction, li2023one}.
 These methods, while promising, are often computationally expensive or lack theoretical grounding.

-In this work, we propose a computationally efficient and theoretically grounded framework for data selection in model fine-tuning.
-Following prior work~\citep{mindermann2022prioritized,xia2024less,calian2025datarater}, we aim to select a subset of training data such that the model trained on it minimizes the \emph{holdout loss}, i.e., the loss on this holdout set.
-Each example's value is quantified by the holdout loss the model would incur if trained with that example.
-Computing this naively is intractable, so we build on a tractable approximation introduced by RHO-Loss~\citep{mindermann2022prioritized}, which estimates the holdout loss from a Bayesian perspective.
-Nonetheless, efficiently computing this approximation remains challenging, as it would normally require retraining on updated training and holdout sets at each step.
+In this work, we propose a principled, resource-efficient framework for data selection in model fine-tuning.
+Following prior work~\citep{mindermann2022prioritized,xia2024less,calian2025datarater}, we aim to select a subset of training data such that the model trained on it minimizes the \emph{holdout loss}, i.e., the loss on the holdout set.
+Each example's value is quantified based on the holdout loss the model would incur if trained with that example.
+Computing this naively is intractable, so we build on a framework introduced by RHO-Loss~\citep{mindermann2022prioritized}, which uses Bayesian probability theory to derive a more tractable expression for the holdout loss.
+Nonetheless, efficiently computing this expression remains challenging, as evaluating it would normally require retraining at each step.

-RHO-Loss mitigates per-step retraining but requires a reference model trained on the holdout set.
-We introduce an \emph{in-context approximation} (ICA) that eliminates the need for both additional fine-tuning and a fixed reference model.
-Building on the insight that in-context learning performs implicit fine-tuning~\citep{dai2023gptlearnincontextlanguage}, we provide the holdout set as in-context demonstrations at each training step, simulating one step of fine-tuning.
-The resulting data values derived from ICA, termed ICA scores, enable dynamic evaluation of each example’s utility as the model evolves.
+RHO-Loss mitigates per-step retraining by relying on a separate reference model trained on the holdout set.
+We introduce an \emph{in-context approximation} (ICA) that eliminates the need for both additional fine-tuning and a fixed reference model. {Motivated by the insight from~\citep{dai2023gptlearnincontextlanguage}, we provide the holdout set as in-context demonstrations at each training step to approximate the effects of explicit parameter updates on model performance.} The resulting data values derived from ICA, termed ICA scores, enable dynamic evaluation of each example’s utility as the model evolves.
 These scores are then used to reweight gradient updates during fine-tuning, prioritizing examples that most reduce holdout loss.
 Experiments show that training with ICA-based reweighting consistently improves model alignment for SFT, DPO, and SimPO across diverse datasets and backbone models.